Engee documentation

 2 dependencies successfully precompiled in 9 seconds.
 211 already precompiled.

-Once the import of the package is complete, we need to change the ecg variable type to AbstractArray and then the Findpeaks package can be used as follows:
+After completing the package import, we need to change the ecg variable type to AbstractArray and then the Findpeaks package can be used as follows:

 In [ ]: